home-assistant/home-assistant.io/source/_integrations/husqvarna_automower.markdown

 ## Troubleshooting

-If you have an error with your credentials, you can delete them in the [application credentials](/integrations/application_credentials/) user interface.
+If you have an error with your credentials, you can delete them on the [application credentials](/integrations/application_credentials/) page.

 ## Entities